How to Survive School Without Killing Your Soul

 This isn’t just a collection of art.

-It’s a messy love letter to the people who feel too much, scream too quietly, and still somehow laugh like it’s a weapon.
+It’s a messy love letter to the people who feel too much, scream too quietly, and laugh like survival depends on it.

 It’s what happens when a neurospicy weirdo survives the slow collapse of environmental hope, the capitalist chokehold on creativity, and a thousand paper cuts from patriarchy—and decides to make something tender and furious out of it all.